 The water throughout the Clinic and in the Sauna Depuration Area bath and shower is filtered to remove biologic and chemical contaminants.
 The specially designed filters contain no plastic parts, leaving the water in a highly purified state.

 The office is also fitted with fixtures that contribute to the environmentally safe standards of the center.
 These include porcelain steel cabinets, metal exam room tables as well as marble countertops in the main waiting room.
 Lighting is “full-spectrum,” which has been proven to be more healthful than standard incandescent or fluorescent bulbs.
 This light provides the full spectrum of sunlight that glass filters out, and it makes for a more natural type of lighting.

-When patients enter the west office (Suite 205) of the center, they see blue and beige hard, reflective walls and ceiling.
+When patients enter the south office (Suite 205) of the center, they see blue and beige hard, reflective walls and ceiling.
 These walls are created of baked porcelain over steel, which provides a virtually non-outgassing surface.
 In other areas of the Clinic, ceramic tiles with low-toxic grouts cover the walls and floors.
 Other walls in the center are created from plaster and coated with a low-toxic paint.

 The main waiting room (Suite 220) features glass-covered walls that restrict importation of toxic odors, while leaving an attractive finish.
 Foil-covered ceiling panels and aluminum wallpapers with low-toxic glues are also used to make the surroundings as safe as possible.